arielhu1024/arielhu1024/README.md

 # 🌟 Featured Projects

-### 🎥 YouTube Creator Policy Study
+### 🎥 Breaking the 15-Minute Barrier: How Policy Changes Shape Creator Activity on YouTube

 Large-scale behavioral analytics project examining creator adaptation to platform policy changes.

-### 🤖 Deep Learning Image Sentiment Analysis
+### 🤖 Transfer Learning for Image Sentiment Classification and Engagement Analysis

 Transfer-learning framework using AlexNet, ResNet50, and EfficientNet for sentiment prediction.

-### 📊 ARSOBO Analytics Consulting

-Developed donor analytics solutions and interactive dashboards for nonprofit fundraising strategy.

-### 🎓 Business Analytics Program Benchmarking

-Competitive analysis of MSBA programs across U.S. universities focusing on curriculum, pricing, AI integration, and market positioning.

 ---